Last Updated on October 15, 2023

 Best Time for Photos: To avoid crowds, we recommend visiting early in the morning or late in the afternoon.

-Tips: If you choose not to stay at the hotel, you can plan a day to just visit one of the resort restaurants or the spa.
+Tips: If you choose not to stay at the hotel, you can plan a day to just visit one of the resort restaurants or for a San Diego spa treatment.
 The outdoor courtyard area is easily accessible to guests of the hotel or those just stopping by for a meal.

 Carlsbad Flower Fields